-- they may be put into payment earlier and in full if, because of ill health, you are permanently incapable of doing the job you were working in when you left the LGPS and you are unlikely to be capable of undertaking any gainful employment before your Normal Pension Age, or - you can, if you wish, ask your employer if you can receive your deferred benefits early if you are aged 55 to 59, or - you can, if you wish, elect to receive your deferred benefits early from age 60 onwards, or - you can, if you wish, elect not to draw your deferred benefits at your Normal Pension Age and defer drawing them till some time later (although they must be paid by age 75).
+- they may be put into payment earlier and in full if, because of ill health, you are permanently incapable of undertaking the role of councillor and you are unlikely to be capable of undertaking any gainful employment before your Normal Pension Age, or - you can, if you wish, ask your council if you can receive your deferred benefits early if you are aged 55 to 59, or - you can, if you wish, elect to receive your deferred benefits early from age 60 onwards, or - you can, if you wish, elect not to draw your deferred benefits at your Normal Pension Age and defer drawing them till some time later (although they must be paid by age 75).

-Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, may be reduced to take account of their early payment and the fact that your pension will be paid for longer.
+Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, will be reduced to take account of their early payment and the fact that your pension will be paid for longer.
 Conversely, benefits paid after your Normal Pension Age will be increased.

 If you leave with deferred benefits and you die before they come into payment, a lump sum death grant equal to 5 years' pension will be paid.
 If you have deferred benefits and are also an active member of the scheme when you die this may impact on the death grant you receive.
 The LGPS allows you to indicate who you would like any death grant to be paid to by completing a nomination of beneficiary form.
 This form is available from the Pension Section.
-You can find out how to contact the pension fund at the end of this guide.
+You can find out how to contact the Pension Section at the end of this guide.
 The scheme's administering authority, however, retains absolute discretion when deciding on who to pay any death grant to.

-If you leave with deferred benefits and die before they come into payment a spouse's, civil partner's or, subject to certain qualifying conditions, an eligible cohabiting partner's pension and pensions for eligible children are payable.
-For each year of membership, you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
-The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. 1/160th of the pensionable pay (or assumed pensionable pay where applicable) to which is added 1/160th of the pensionable pay you would have earned but for a period of absence due to unpaid additional maternity or adoption leave, unpaid shared parental leave, a trade dispute or authorised unpaid leave but only if you paid additional pension contributions to purchase the pension lost during the unpaid period, plus 49/160ths of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement.
+If you leave with deferred benefits and die before they come into payment a spouse's (from an opposite sex or same sex marriage), civil partner's or, subject to certain qualifying conditions, an eligible cohabiting partner's pension and pensions for eligible children are payable.
+For each year of membership, you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. $1/49^{th}$ or, for any period you were in the 50/50 section of the scheme, $1/98^{th}$) of the pensionable pay you received during that year.
+The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. $1/160^{th}$ of the pensionable pay to which is added $49/160^{ths}$ of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme from another pension scheme or arrangement.

-For final salary membership built up before 1 April 2015 the pension payable to a spouse (where your marriage is an opposite sex marriage) is equal to 1/160th of your final pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based, unless you marry after retiring in which case it could be less.
-If you marry after retiring:
+For membership built up before 1 April 2015 the pension payable to a spouse (from an opposite sex or same sex marriage), civil partner or eligible cohabiting partner) is equal to 1/160th of your career average pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based.